A living document on how to juggle these damned things.

 Implicit rejection

-Digging even deeper, a lot of popular KEMs are implicitly rejecting, as a result of their
+Digging even deeper, a lot of popular KEMs are implicitly rejecting, as a

-particular flavor of applying the Fujisaki-Okamoto (FO) transform.
-The FO transform takes a
+result of their particular flavor of applying the Fujisaki-Okamoto (FO)

-public key encryption (PKE) scheme secure under chosen-plaintext attack (IND-CPA) and turns it
+under chosen-plaintext attack (IND-CPA) and turns it into an IND-CCA KEM

-into an IND-CCA KEM scheme.
+scheme.
 Implicitly rejecting KEMs always return a value, even if the PKE

 decryption step inside Decaps()

 fails or returns an unexpected value.
-This design means that
+This

-always returns a pseudorandom value, even if decryption fails.
-This is hopefully
+always returns a pseudorandom value, even if

-safer to use in higher-level protocols that may or may not check the decapsulation
+that may or may not check the decapsulation value.
+Because of

-properties available to such KEMs, period, and this generally eliminates their ciphertexts alone
+to such KEMs, period, and this generally eliminates their ciphertexts alone

-binding to public keys or shared secrets: any ciphertext will be accepted, and these will almost
+binding to public keys or shared secrets: any ciphertext will be accepted,

-certainly decapsulate to different shared secrets.
-This means that implicitly rejecting KEMS
+and these will almost certainly decapsulate to different shared secrets.
+This

-cannot be X-BIND-CT-K
+means that implicitly rejecting KEMS cannot be X-BIND-CT-K

-variants, and we are only possibly left with the subset of binding properties below.
+only possibly left with the subset of binding properties below.

 Restricted hierarchy of binding properties for implicitly-rejecting KEMs from “Keeping Up with the KEMs”